Fastly

 },

-requires a higher cost tier of Fastly IO.
-You can change which formats get used by default by passing defaultFormats
+By default fastly is configured to only use the webp format since avif requires a higher cost tier of Fastly IO.
+You can change which formats get used by default by passing defaultFormats next to domain in this configuration.

 Usage